 If you have a motorcycle has been recalled due to defective parts or design, you should receive a letter in the mail instructing you to take your bike to the local dealer for repair.
 It is your responsibility once you receive the letter.
 In the case of a motorcycle safety recall, the manufacturer is required to remediate the situation at no cost to you.
 Recalls will be issued for safety issues regarding brakes, chain, steering, clutch, wheels and tires or toe clips.
 It is rare for a recall to be issued for cosmetic issues.

 If you were injured in an accident due to a defective part or design of your motorcycle, contact a motorcycle accident attorney as soon as possible.
 Even if a recall was issued it does not relive the manufacturer from the safety responsibility and liability for you injuries and property damage.

-Dolman Law Group has successfully represented countless clients who have been injured due to defective motorcycle manufacturing.
-If you were injured on a motorcycle due to a defective part or a flaw in the design, contact a motorcycle accident attorney today at Dolman Law Group for a free evaluation of your case.
+Sibley Dolman Gipe Accident Injury Lawyers, PA has successfully represented countless clients who have been injured due to defective motorcycle manufacturing.
+If you were injured on a motorcycle due to a defective part or a flaw in the design, contact a motorcycle accident attorney today at Sibley Dolman Gipe Accident Injury Lawyers, PA for a free evaluation of your case.
 You may be entitled to compensation for your medical expenses, pain and suffering, lost income and the damage to your bike.
 Call 727-451-6900 or fill out the online contact form on our website.
 Do not hesitate as time to file your case may run out.

 800 North Belcher Road